WMC-AHIF-2021/WorldTour/README.md

 &check; Include an animated loading screen with our logo.

-&#9744; Design the 2D-map with all destinations and display all countries on it so that you are able to click on them until the end of the year.
+&check; Design the 2D-map with all destinations and display all countries on it so that you are able to click on them until the end of the year.

 &#9744; Create quizzes about the world